Cardinals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adam Wainwright and Graham Ashcraft will each get the start when the St. Louis Cardinals and the Cincinnati Reds square off on Tuesday at Great American Ball Park, at 6:40 PM ET.
+Jake Fraley and the Cincinnati Reds will hit the field against the St. Louis Cardinals and starter Steven Matz on Wednesday.
+First pitch is at 6:40 PM ET at Great American Ball Park.

-The Cardinals are -145 moneyline favorites for this matchup against the Reds (+120).
-The total is 10.5 runs for this contest (with -105 odds on the over and -115 odds to go under).
+The Cardinals are the favorite in this one, at -160, while the underdog Reds have +135 odds to upset.
+The total is 10.5 runs for this game.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.